 Polk Gulch.
 The busy business district of restaurants, cafes and shops around a section of Polk Street, runs through the Nob Hill and Russian Hill neighborhoods.
 An early center for the community (1972 San Francisco Gay Pride Parade location), it has lost much of its former vitality - some would say sleaze.
 The transformation of lower Polk, with upscale destinations for mostly straight suburbanites, has pushed out most of the drug dealers and hustlers, and threatens what remains of a subculture of cross-class, cross-gender and cross-sexuality marginalized queers who hung out here.
 The trend continues to be the subject of much local debate.
 Meanwhile, the Cinch Saloon, San Francisco's second oldest gay bar survives, for a trip back to the old gay glory days.

 SOMA.
 South of Market, a huge district that sprawls from the Embarcadero to 11th Street, between Market and Townsend, is another place to find gay life - particularly if you're into dancing and/or leather/fetish.
 It's also home to SFMOMA (the Museum of Modern Art) and the Yerba Buena Center for the Arts.
 The annual Folsom Street Fair takes place between 7th and 12th Streets in September, following the smaller, less-commercialized leather-oriented Up Your Alley Fair (or Dore Alley Fair) in July, also held in the neighborhood.
 Many small theatre companies and performance venues add to the local cultural attractions.
 Also here, the Moscone Center hosts major conventions and expos, including Macworld, and LinuxWorld.
-The SF Pride parade typically heads down Market Street each June, between Beale and 8th Streets, at the north edge of the district.
+The SF Pride parade typically heads down Market Street each June, from Beale at Embarcadero station down to 8th Street, Civic Center.

 Where the (bare) boys are